kashmiry/react-native-select-two/README.md

 | **imageComponent**          | _Function_     | none                            | Attach your preferred image component to this function.                           |
 | **isRTL**           | _Bool_       | I18nManager.isRTL                            | Disable or enable RTL support                                                                     |

-## How to attach an image component
+## Attaching an image component
 Using `imageComponent` prop will allow you to pass an image component to each list item.
-### 1- Add image to your data
+### 1- Add image property to your data
-Append an `image` property with a url or path in your list of data.
+Add an `image` property with a url to your image source, in your list of data.
 ```
 const mockData = [
   { id: 1, name: "Saudi Arabia", checked: true, image: 'flag_saudi_arabia.png' }, // set default checked for render option item